As seen in:

 But add achievements that fit you to the job like an Armani suit.

-These two sample product manager resume sections are for a job that values marketing and leadership.
+See these product management resume examples.
+They are for a job that values marketing and leadership.

 Columbia University, 2012-2016